CMessinides/kr-email-base/README.md

 Report a bug or suggest a feature at  [https://github.com/CMessinides/kr-email-base](https://github.com/CMessinides/kr-email-base).

 ## License
-The *Kenyon Review* name and logo are copyright of the *Kenyon Review*.
+The *Kenyon Review* name and logo are copyright of *The Kenyon Review*.
 All other materials are released under the MIT License.